Unifesp-DMSO/Coordinator-Inauthentic-Behavior-Facebook/readme.md

 This project was partially funded by the University of Amsterdam’s RPA Human(e) AI and by the European Union’s Horizon 2020 research and innovation program No 951911 (AI4Media).

-For any inquiries or feedback, please contact the project maintainer: Wilson Ceron (mailto:wilson.seron@unifesp.br?subject=[GitHub - Disinformation Echo-chambers on Facebook]).
+For any inquiries or feedback, please contact the project maintainer: Wilson Ceron (mailto:wilson.seron@unifesp.br?subject=[GitHub]%20Disinformation%20Echo-chambers%20on%20Facebook).